object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     order `n`.
 You will need to implement the group operation and the validation of group element values.
 Group elements can be represented by sequences containing permutations of the integers from 0 to `n-1`.
-You will find it advantageous to :term:`cast` these permutations to :func:`numpy.array` because the indexing rules for that type mean that the group operation can simply be implemented by indexing the first permutation with the second:
+You will find it advantageous to convert these permutations to :func:`numpy.array` using :func:`numpy.asarray` because the indexing rules for that type mean that the group operation can simply be implemented by indexing the first permutation with the second: `a[b]`.
-    `a[b]`.

     You will also need to set the :term:`class attribute` `notation`.
 For this group, this should take the value `S`.

     .. hint::

-        You will need to :term:`import` :class:`example_code.groups.Group`.
+        You will need to :keyword:`import` :class:`example_code.groups.Group`.

     .. hint::